fima-ai/open-agent/README.md

-# OpenAgent: A Framework for Adaptive AI Agents
+# OpenAgent
-General purpose AI agent 'framework' and real world examples
+General purpose AI agent 'framework' for Adaptive AI Agents

 ## Abstract
 This document outlines the vision, architecture, and implementation strategy for OpenAgent, an open-source AI agent framework designed to deliver scalable, adaptable, and efficient solutions for task and knowledge management in real-world applications.